Fissistigma latifolium

 What's the taxonomical classification of Fissistigma latifolium?

-Fissistigma latifolium belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is situated in the class Equisetopsida and the subclass Magnoliidae, placing it within the order Magnoliales.
-Moving further down the taxonomic hierarchy, the plant is a member of the family Annonaceae.
-Finally, it is categorized under the genus Fissistigma, with its specific identification being the species latifolium.
+Fissistigma latifolium belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+Its taxonomic hierarchy continues through the class Equisetopsida and the subclass Magnoliidae, placing it under the order Magnoliales.
+Within this order, the plant is a member of the family Annonaceae.
+Ultimately, it is identified by its specific genus, Fissistigma, and its species name, latifolium.

 Taxonomic Rank Classification